-- Influenza activity decreased, but remained well above the national baseline. - As in Florida, influenza A (H3) has been the most common strain of influenza identified, however, influenza B activity has continued to increase in recent weeks. - This late-season circulation of influenza B is expected.
+- Influenza activity decreased, but remained slightly above the national baseline. - As in Florida, influenza A (H3) has been the most common strain of influenza identified for the season, however, influenza B viruses have been more frequently reported than influenza A viruses since early March. - This late-season circulation of influenza B is expected.